-In accordance with Government Auditing Standards, we have also issued our report dated August 9, 2018 on our consideration of the Taunton Municipal Lighting Plant's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Taunton Municipal Lighting Plant's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated August 21, 2019 on our consideration of the Taunton Municipal Lighting Plant's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion the effectiveness of the Taunton Municipal Lighting Plant's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Taunton Municipal Lighting Plant's internal control over financial control over financial reporting and compliance.